apollographql/apollo-ios/docs/source/api/Apollo/protocols/RequestBodyCreator.md

 >
 > - Parameters:
 >   - operation: The operation to use
 >   - sendOperationIdentifiers: Whether or not to send operation identifiers.
-Defaults to false.
+Should default to `false`.
+>   - sendQueryDocument: Whether or not to send the full query document.
+Should default to `true`.
+>   - autoPersistQuery: Whether to use auto-persisted query information.
+Should default to `false`.
 > - Returns: The created `GraphQLMap`

 #### Parameters